tenxsoydev/size-matters.nvim/README.md

 ### Requirements

 nvim >= v0.7.
 As the vim.api that was introduced with v0.7 is used.<br>
-Being the latest stable release, we'll recommend upgrading your application and config when possible.
+This also being the latest stable release, we'll recommend upgrading your application and config when possible.

 ## Outlook